kumpera/SimpleJIT/README.md

 	** The goal is to get enough in place that adding mul and div happens only though ir-emit it's all messed up <o>

+	Make ForwardPrefs be based on codegen as well.

  	LVN in the front-end
 	DCE and x-block const prop